-Based on the "Labour Bank SDGs Action Guidelines" formulated in March 2019, the "Labour Banks SDGs Report 2021" was issued in May 2021 to report on activities implemented by the 13 Labour Banks nationwide mainly in FY2020.
+Based on the "Labour Bank SDGs Action Guidelines" formulated in March 2019, the "Labour Bank SDGs Report 2022," which summarizes the activities of nationwide Labour Banks in FY2021, was issued in May 2022.
 The report introduces the characteristic activities rooted in the communities that are practiced by the Labour Banks in cooperation with labour unions, consumer cooperatives, organizations related to worker welfare, NPOs, municipalities and others.